 Did you know baby birds can carry Salmonella?

+Live baby poultry can carry Salmonella, which are harmful germs.
 Contact with live poultry – like chicks, chickens, ducklings, ducks, geese and turkeys – can be a source of human Salmonella infections.
-Since the 1990s, there have been 45 reported Salmonella outbreaks linked to live poultry in the United States.
+Between 1990-2014, there were 53 reported outbreaks of human Salmonella infections linked to live poultry in the United States.

-Animals can provide important opportunities for entertainment and learning.
+Animals can provide important opportunities for learning and entertainment.
 However, there is also a risk of getting hurt or sick from contact with animals.
-Live baby poultry can carry Salmonella, which are harmful germs.
-After you touch a baby bird or anything in the area where they live and roam, WASH YOUR HANDS, so you don’t get sick.
-Each spring, some children become infected with Salmonella, but it is important to remember that illness can occur from these baby birds or adult birds at any time of the year.
+After you touch a baby bird or anything in the area where they live and roam, WASH YOUR HANDS so you don’t get sick.
+Each spring some children get infected with Salmonella, but you can get sick from these baby birds or adult birds at any time of year.